sstsimulator/sst-macro/docs/manual/manual.md

-### Section 3.4: Network Topologies and Routing<a name="sec:tutorial:topology"></a>

-We here give a brief introduction to specifying different topologies and routing strategies.
+**Network Topologies and Routing** \label{sec:tutorial:topology} We here give a brief introduction to specifying different topologies and routing strategies.
 We will only discuss one basic example (torus).
 A more thorough introduction covering all topologies is planned for future releases.
 Excellent resources are "Principles and Practices of Interconnection Networks" by Brian Towles and William Dally published by Morgan Kaufman and "High Performance Datacenter Networks" by Dennis Abts and John Kim published by Morgan and Claypool.

 **Topology** \label{subsec:tutorial:topology}